Links

 Timestamp format

-Please ensure that your time expression can be parsed by the database backend your team is using.
-Some timestamps that work in Snowflake (i.e. 2021-01-21T11:15:54.346Z) will not be accepted as valid timestamps by Athena.
-The default safe time format should probably look similar to this 2021-01-02 15:04:05.000 and is assumed to be in the UTC time zone.
+Ensure your time expressions can be parsed by the database backend your team is using.
+Some timestamps that work in Snowflake (i.e. 2021-01-21T11:15:54.346Z) are not accepted as valid timestamps by Athena.
+The default safe time format should probably look similar to 2021-01-02 15:04:05.000 and is assumed to be in the UTC time zone.

 Data Explorer macros